Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 A few inquiries are fine, but when you start to accumulate several inquiries within a short period, lenders may see you as desperate for money and be less likely to approve your application.
 You could also see a slight dip in your credit score if you acquire too many inquiries.

-The general rule of thumb is that three inquiries are acceptable.
-Beyond that, you may start to get into a gray area that lenders do not like.
+Typically, three inquiries are seen as acceptable.
+Beyond that, you might enter a gray area that lenders tend to avoid.

 Do Balance Transfers Affect Your Credit Score?